Research

 The four-way laryngeal contrast in Bangladeshi Bengali

-• Reconceptualizing VOT: Further Contributions to Marking 50 Years of Research on Voice Onset Time, paper under review at Journal of Phonetics
+• Reconceptualizing VOT: Further Contributions to Marking 50 Years of Research on Voice Onset Time, Journal of Phonetics

 I argue that VOT should be reconceptualized as a two-dimensional plane rather than a one-dimensional continuum.
 This simple reformulation of VOT under which negative and positive VOT make up the complete VOT space yields a more complete description of the voicing contrasts that exist in the world’s languages.